The Star Product in Interacting Quantum Field Theory: Introduction

+Our construction works in the finite-dimensional case without any restrictions and it would be interesting to investigate the relation between our star product and other known constructions, e.g., in geometric quantization.
+We will address this point in our future research.
+Another potential realm of applications is field theories in two spacetime dimensions, where the singularity of the Feynman propagator is logarithmic and we expect that a larger class of observables and interactions can be treated using our methods.
+Recently, a construction of Sine Gordon model in 2D was achieved by \cite{BR16} using pAQFT methods, so it would be interesting to apply our formula for the star product to that case and to other theories, where exact results are expected to hold.

 The paper is organized as follows.
 In Sections 2--3 we review the construction of classical field theory in the pAQFT framework and provide a more rigorous proof of the result of \cite{DF02,BreDue} that the retarded M{\o}ller map intertwines between the Peierls brackets of the free and interacting theories.
 In Section 4 we discuss deformation quantization.
 We introduce several natural quantization maps, useful in pAQFT and prove a theorem that completely characterizes the ambiguity in constructing the time-ordering operator on regular functionals.
 This result mimics the Main Theorem of Renormalization proven for local functionals in \cite{BDF}.
-In Section 5 we introduce the formal S-matrix and the quantum M{\o}ller operator and we show how the latter can be constructed non-perturbatively on regular functionals, provided the classical M{\o}ller operator is known.
-Next we prove a direct formula for the interacting star product and show that it makes sense non-perturbatively in the coupling constant.
-In this section we also discuss the relation to the formula of Kontsevich, provide some useful formulea for the quantum M{\o}ller operator, and finally we discuss the principle of perturbative agreement.
+In Section 5 we introduce the formal S-matrix and the quantum M{\o}ller operator and in Proposition~\ref{quantum correction} we show how the latter can be constructed nonperturbatively on regular functionals from the classical M{\o}ller operator.
+Next we prove a direct formula, eq.~\eqref{reduced star V}, for the interacting star product and show that it makes sense nonperturbatively in the coupling constant.
+In this section we also discuss the relation to the formula of Kontsevich, provide some useful formulae for the quantum M{\o}ller operator, and finally we discuss the principle of perturbative agreement.